Founder and co-chair

 Ellen Brown, J.D., developed her research skills as an attorney practicing civil litigation in Los Angeles.
 She is the author of 12 books, including the groundbreaking Web of Debt and The Public Bank Solution.
 The latter traces the history and evolution of the current private banking system, showing how it usurped the power to create money from the public, and how the people can take that power back through public banks that operate in the public interest.
 Ellen’s 300+ articles are posted at EllenBrown.com.
 She also co-hosts the podcast “It’s Our Money” on PRN.FM and podbean.
 She is a Fellow of the Democracy Collaborative and has degrees from UC Berkeley and UCLA School of Law.

-Walt McRee has held leadership roles with PBI since its earliest years including as Chair and President (2015-2017), Board Director and in his continuing role as Senior Advisor.
-He co-founded and helps direct other public banking initiatives including the Pennsylvania Project and Banking On New Jersey.
-Walt produces and co-hosts the radio podcast “It’s Our Money with Ellen Brown” on the Progressive Radio Network as well as hosts the “Public Bank Solution” online TV series.
-Following his time as PBI Chair, Walt became president of Public Banking Associates, a national consultancy of public banking experts helping legislators and policy professionals address creation of their own public banks.
-Along with a career in media as a performing artist, entrepreneur and strategist, Walt has held leadership positions in a variety of public interest issues including world hunger, the environment, public broadcasting and the arts.
+Walt McRee has held leadership roles with PBI and the public banking movement since its earliest years.
+In addition to serving as Chair and President (2015-2017), Board Director, and Senior Advisor, Walt has been centrally involved as co-founder and director of other public banking initiatives including the Pennsylvania Project and Banking On New Jersey.
+Following an extensive national media career, Walt created, produced and co-hosted radio and TV programs for public banking including, “It’s Our Money with Ellen Brown” on the Progressive Radio Network as well as “Public Bank Solution” TV series.
+Following his initial period as PBI Chair, Walt founded Public Banking Associates, a national consultancy of public banking experts helping legislators and policy professionals address creation of their own public banks.
+Walt has also held founding leadership positions in other public interest issues including world hunger, the environment, public broadcasting and the arts.
 He holds a BA in Philosophy and Geography from Valparaiso University.